pgporada/ansible-gutenberg/README.md

     ./printer.sh

-Generate some data based on the playbooks
+Generate all the data

     ./proofreader.sh

+Get the data out of Elasticsearch

+    ./publisher.sh

 Get stats out of the logs stored in elasticsearch

-    ./publisher.sh
+    ./reviewer.sh

 ### Really really manually